StevenRKerr/personal_website/_posts/2022-01-17-What is vaccine effectiveness.md

 <h3>  An example </h3>

-Let's assume that the probbility of an unvaccinated person being infected with COVID in a given week is 0.1 and constant.
+Let's assume that the probability of an unvaccinated person being infected with COVID in a given week is 0.1 and constant.
 Let's assume vaccine effectiveness stays at roughly the peak level that we found in our paper of 90%.
-What is probability of being infected with COVID relative to an unvaccinated person over, say, a 12 week period?
+What is the probability of being infected with COVID relative to an unvaccinated person over, say, a 12 week period?

 This is like flipping a biased coin each week, and calculating the probability of flipping 12 "not infected" in a row.
 Doing this calculation (I'll spare you the details), you get a reduction in risk of \\( 84 \% \\).